NorthTown Mall (Spokane, Washington): Later additions

 An addition including a Barnes & Noble, Nordstrom Rack and Regal Cinemas multiplex was completed in September 2000.
 It increased the gross leasable area of the shopping center to 1,050,000 sqft.

 The Bon Marché was re-branded as Bon-Macy's in August 2003, and became a full-fledged Macy's in January 2005.
 Mervyns was closed in 2007 and replaced with Kohl's in late 2007.
 The Emporium, which closed in 2003, was replaced with a Steve & Barry's store in 2007 and was closed in 2009 when the chain was liquidated.
 Nordstrom Rack, which was relocated to Spokane Valley Mall (a shopping center owned by NorthTown owner General Growth Properties) in 2010, was replaced with a Marshalls store in March 2012.

 In October 2013, the mall announced plans for a major renovation, which will include demolishing 120,000 sqft of retail space in the mall's north end.
-When finished in 2015, the demolished portion will be replaced with 63000 sqft of new retail space and a new entrance.
+When finished in 2015, the demolished portion was replaced with 63000 sqft of new retail space and a new entrance.
 The mall will also receive a reconfigured parking lot and new interior paint, lighting and signage.

+The Blue Zoo, an 11,000 square foot interactive aquarium opened on August 1, 2019 in the renovated north portion of the mall; The zoo is marketed to provide an experiential environment to educate children about the oceans and features a variety of saltwater and freshwater marine life and includes tanks with starfish, shrimp and snails, reefs, giant octopus, and clownfish as well as a freshwater river tank and predator tank.
+Some tanks contain animals that can be touched, such as a pool where patrons can gently touch stingray and pick up cleaner shrimp; the zoo also has non marine life exhibits such as a reptile room and a bird room where you can feed parakeets and chickadees.

 On August 6, 2019, Sears announced plans to close its store at the mall in late October as part of a plan to close 26 stores nationwide.
 On January 5, 2021, it was announced that Macy's would be closing in April 2021 as part of a plan to close 46 stores nationwide.

 The mall was sold to the Kohan Retail Investment Group in February 2022 for $49 million.